 Power outages, fires, floods,

-earthquakes, wind, and storms can interrupt utilities, phones, stores,
+earthquakes, storms and pandemics can interrupt utilities, phones,

 ATMs, and travel.
 You can be forced to leave your home because of